LGBTQ rights in Ukraine: Blood donation

-In April 2016, the Ukrainian Ministry of Health enacted new regulations governing blood donation, allowing gay and bisexual men to donate blood.
+On February, 8, 2022, the Ukrainian Ministry of Health quietly enacted new regulations governing blood donation, allowing gay and bisexual men to donate blood.
+These changes had been initially proposed in 2016.
 Previously, the Ministry of Health listed homosexuality as a "risky behaviour" for which donors could not give blood.

 Society

 "I knew one 19-year-old guy who accidentally left his laptop lying around his house and his parents saw messages he sent to his boyfriend.
 For over a year they didn't let him go out of the house to work or study; they just kept him inside for fear of shame.
 And that's a familiar story in Ukraine."